JuliaLabs/Cassette.jl/docs/Cassette.md

 The generator expansion that occurs during the "Optimization/Inlining" phase serves as the injection site for Cassette's overdubbing mechanism.
-In the case of Cassette's built-in contextual execution framework, the overdubbing mechanism facilitates a JIT-rewrite of the target method's code in order to propagate the context and any associated metadata to downstream function calls.
+In the case of Cassette's built-in contextual execution framework, the overdubbing mechanism facilitates a JIT-rewrite of the target method's code in order to propagate the context type and any associated metadata to downstream function calls.